-Dr. Leah Adams is an Assistant Professor at George Mason University in the department of Psychology and in the Women & Gender Studies program, and is a licensed clinical psychologist.
+Dr. Leah Adams is an Associate Professor at George Mason University in the department of Psychology and in the Women & Gender Studies program, and is a licensed clinical psychologist.
 She received a B.S. from the University of Richmond in 2008, and received her Ph.D. in Clinical Psychology from George Mason University.
 She completed a pre-doctoral residency in Rehabilitation Psychology and Neuropsychology at the University of Washington Medical Center in 2014.
 She stayed in Seattle, WA to complete a two-year NIH-funded T-32 post-doctoral fellowship in Women’s Health and Aging at Group Health Research Institute (now Kaiser Permanente Washington Health Research Institute).